 Critics also say the machines can be easily manipulated.

-Andrew Appel, a professor at Princeton University's Center for Information Technology, issued a report earlier this month that said the touch-screen machines used in 18 of New Jersey's 21 counties can be hacked into in as little as seven minutes.
-Appel said that someone could replace a voting machine's memory chip with one containing a fraudulent computer program that tweaks the results.
+Andrew Appel, a professor at Princeton University's Center for Information Technology, issued a report earlier this month that said the touch-screen machines used in 18 New Jersey counties can be hacked into in as little as seven minutes.
+Appel said that someone could replace a memory chip inside a voting machine with one containing a fraudulent computer program that tweaks the results.

-Ken Fields, spokesman for ES&S Inc., another major provider of electronic voting systems in the United States, insists that his company's touch-screen machines have enough safeguards.
+Ken Fields, spokesman for ES&S Inc., one of the four major providers of electronic voting systems in the United States, insists that his company's touch-screen machines have enough safeguards.
 ES&S machines operate on a closed computer network and contain three independent memory chips that can be cross-referenced against one another to confirm balloting results, he said.

 "I assure you the technology is tested rigorously and has to demonstrate that it's precisely accurate and secure," he said.
 "We can't speak for anybody else.
 But the experience we have seen is that the equipment works as it's designed, and works well."